 The air fare between El Chaltén and Bariloche is ridiculously high, so I’m braving another long bus ride.
 Bus fares in Argentina aren’t cheap compared to Peru, Colombia, and Ecuador.
 Argentinian buses are more comfy, serve meals, and have reclining or “cama” seats.
 The bus ride to Bariloche is about 24 hours (I know…) and passes by magnificent Andean scenery.
-Buses remain the primary means of long-haul transportation in South America and for my type of travel they work.
+Buses remain the primary means of long-haul transportation in South America.
+For my type of travel, they work.
 Generally they’re about a fourth or less of air fare costs.

 There are a few trains in Patagonia but mostly running south.
 I imagine the trains are even slower than buses.
 The fascinating “Train to the End of the World” is a small tourist train that leaves from Ushuaia in the island of Tierra del Fuego and tours the National Park.

-If I like Bariloche am considering renting a small apartment and staying for a few weeks.
-Moving constantly is tiring but at this point I’ve almost grown accustomed to it.
+If I like Bariloche, am considering renting a small apartment and staying for a few weeks.
+Moving constantly is tiring, but at this point, I’ve almost grown accustomed to it.
 Bariloche is the first place I’ve found small short-term rentals available.
 It would be nice to be in a city and have a kitchen for a few days.
-Also, attending a live theater, music, or dance performance would be fabulous!
+Also, a live theater, music, or dance performance would be fabulous!